 (16) "Prime coat" means the first film of coating applied to a surface to protect it or to prepare it to receive subsequent coatings.

-(17) "Reasonably available control technology" (also denoted as RACT) means the lowest emission limit which a particular source is capable of meeting by the application of control technology that is reasonably available considering technological and economic feasibility.
-It may require technology which has been applied to similar, but not necessarily identical, source categories.
+(17) "Reasonably available control technology" also denoted as “RACT”, means the lowest emission limit a particular source is capable of meeting by the application of control technology that is reasonably available considering technological and economic feasibility.
+It may require technology that has been applied to similar, but not necessarily identical, source categories.

 (18) "Reid vapor pressure" means the absolute vapor pressure of volatile crude oil and volatile nonviscous petroleum liquids except liquefied petroleum gases as determined by American Society for Testing and Materials, Part 17, 1973, D-323-72 (reapproved 1977).